MaulikGarg/Checklist-in-CPP/readme.md

 list.exe  # On Windows
 ```

+### **Important Note**
+The .json lists are saved in a **/lists** folder.
+Please note that it must be in the same directory as the executable.

 ## 🏗 How It Works
 ### **Main Components**
 1. **BossList Class** → Manages multiple lists.
 2. **List Class** → Handles items within a single list.
 3. **getInput Module** → Ensures valid user input.
+4. **fileIO Module** → Handles JSON save/load operations.

 ### **Usage**
 - **Add a List** → Enter a name when prompted.
 - **Remove a List** → Choose an existing list to delete.
 - **Add/Remove Items** → Select a list and modify its contents.
 - **View Lists** → Display available lists and their items.
+- **Search Items** → Lookup an item across all lists.
+- **Save & Load** → Data persists between sessions using JSON.

 ## ✨ Current Goals
-- Add basic JSON parsing and saving/loading of BossList.
+- Improve JSON parsing for better error handling.
+- Enhance file handling performance.

 ## 🚀 Future Improvements
-- Add lookup to look for an individual element in all lists and show every list containing that.
+- Add a search feature to find an element in all lists.
-- Command-line arguments for quick list management
+- Implement command-line arguments for quick list management.
-- GUI version
+- Develop a GUI version.

 ## 📜 License
 This project is open-source and free to use.